Odisha finances to bleed further as Centre reduces tax share, grants

 "Departments have been directed to limit the expenditure under different CSS, commensurate with the availability of Central share.
 Expenditure without availability of Central assistance would require prior concurrence," said Principal Secretary of Finance department Ashok K Meena.

-Tax devolution and grant for Odisha till October this year is 21 % and 15.5 % less respectively as compared to the corresponding period in 2019
+- Tax devolution and grant for Odisha till October this year is 21 per cent and 15.5 per cent less respectively as compared to the corresponding period in 2019

-Odisha received Rs 13,456 cr from the divisible pool between April and October against Rs 17,030 cr during the same period last year
+- Odisha received Rs 13,456 crore from the divisible pool between April and October against Rs 17,030 crore during the same period last year

-Share of Centrally sponsored schemes during the 7 months was Rs 14,007 cr as compared to Rs 16,594 cr received in the previous year
+- Share of Centrally sponsored schemes during the 7 months was Rs 14,007 crore as compared to Rs 16,594 crore received in the previous year